A picture of a bowl filled with rice

 Farmer Ryoichi Akazawa is monitoring his fields using the xarvio® FIELD MANAGER

-Precision agriculture to counter demographic change and increase the productivity
+Precision agriculture solutions to counter demographic change and increase the productivity

 “In the past, managing all the fields was not only time consuming, but it was also nearly impossible to have an exact overview of the growth and health status of all the fields and crops we grow.
 Since we manage large fields with a small number of people, we need to improve efficiency by introducing new technologies to tackle the biggest job on earth,” said Ryoichi Akazawa, who grows soybeans and wheat on 130 hectares of fertile land in Hokkaido together with his son.